 Some people use money from investments to help them get a mortgage.
-You can cash out investments to increase your down payment amount or share the details of your investments with the lender to demonstrate your ability to repay the mortgage.
+You can cash out investments to increase your down payment or include investment income statements with your application to demonstrate your ability to repay the mortgage.

 Make a larger down payment

-Lender Application Requirements and Documents
+What Lender Application Requirements and Documents Will I Need?

-- Date of birth
+- Your date of birth

-- Social Security number
+- Your Social Security number

-- Overview of assets and liabilities
+- An overview of your assets and liabilities

 - Tax returns for the past 2 years